-Spotted spurge weed can quickly invade a lawn of garden bed and make a nuisance of itself.
-Using proper spotted spurge control can not only eliminate it from your yard but can also help prevent it from growing in your yard in the first place.
+Spotted spurge weed can quickly invade a lawn or garden bed and make a nuisance of itself.
+Using proper spotted spurge control can not only eliminate it from your yard, but can also help prevent it from growing in your yard in the first place.
 Keep reading to learn how to get rid of spotted spurge.

 Spotted Spurge Identification